Dansoman: History

 Dansoman was founded by the late Nii Kojo Danso I in the late 1960s, and was named after him soon after (with "man" meaning town in Ga).
 When it was built, Dansoman was the largest planned urban settlement in the ECOWAS region.

+Traditionally, the Dansoman stool is under the Ngleshie Alata Traditional Council located in Jamestown of the capital city, Accra.

+Dansoman has played a pivotal role in the creative arts industry.
+The dansoman brand has been home to a lot of creatives both past and present, ranging from renowned actors, musicians and politicians.
+For example, Appietus, M3nsa, Terry Bonchaka, Samini, DJ Black, Fred Amugi, Alui Mahama and many more.

 Sport

 Liberty Professionals, the local professional football club, play at the Carl Reindorf Park Stadium.

 Schools

-Dansoman has several schools, including senior high schools such as Dayspring Montessori International School, Ebenezer Senior High, St. Margaret Mary Senior High and Wesley Grammar Senior High.
-Its junior high schools are Christian Home School, St. Bernadette Soubirious Primary School, Oral Roberts International School, St Martin de Porres School,Mt.
-Olivet Methodist Academy, Alpha Beta Christian College, Ave Maria School and New Century Career Training Institute (NCCTI/NVTI).
+Dansoman has several schools, including top schools such as May’s Educational Centre,Dayspring Montessori International School, Ebenezer Senior High, St. Margaret Mary Senior High and Wesley Grammar Senior High.
+Its junior high schools are Ave Maria School, Christian Home School, St. Bernadette Soubirious Primary School, St Martin de Porres School, Mt.
+Olivet Methodist Academy, Alpha Beta Christian College, and New Century Career Training Institute (NCCTI/NVTI).